Find Affordable College Courses

 East Orange, NJ

-Our analysis found Best Care College to be the best school for allied health professions students who want to pursue a degree in New Jersey.
-Best Care College is a small private for-profit school located in the large suburb of East Orange.
+Our 2023 rankings named Best Care College the best school in New Jersey for allied health professions students.
+Best Care College is a fairly small private for-profit school located in the suburb of East Orange.

-Full Allied Health Professions at Best Care College Report
+Read full report on Allied Health Professions at Best Care College

-The excellent programs at American Institute of Medical Sciences & Education helped the school earn the #2 place on this year’s ranking of the best allied health professions schools in New Jersey.
+You’ll join some of the best and brightest minds around you if you attend American Institute of Medical Sciences & Education.
+The school came in at #2 on this year’s Best Allied Health Professions Schools in New Jersey list.
 Located in the suburb of Piscataway, AIMS Education is a private for-profit college with a small student population.

 The average amount in student loans that allied health majors at AIMS Education take out is $18,992.